Collaboration with Nazi Germany and Fascist Italy: Estonia

-In German plans, Estonia was to become an area of future German colonization, but Estonians themselves were considered to be standing high on the Nazi racial scale and as such had the potential for Germanization.
+In German plans, Estonia was to become an area for future German settlements, as Estonians themselves were considered high on the Nazi racial scale, with potential for Germanization.
 Unlike the other Baltic states, the seizure of Estonian territory by German troops was relatively long, from July 7 to December 2, 1941.
 This period was used by the Soviets to carry out a wave of repression against Estonians.
-It is estimated that the NKVD's subordinate Destruction battalions killed some 2,000 Estonian civilians, and 50-60,000 people were deported deep to the USSR.
+It is estimated that the NKVD's subordinate Destruction battalions killed some 2,000 Estonian civilians, and 50–60,000 people were deported deep into the USSR.
 10,000 of them died in the GULAG system within a year.
 Many Estonians fought against Soviet troops on the German side, hoping to liberate their country.
 Some 12,000 Estonian partisans took part in the fighting.
 Of great importance were the 57 Finnish-trained members of the Erna group, who operated behind enemy lines.

 Resistance groups were organised by Germans in August 1941 into the Omakaitse (lit.
 'Self-defence'), which had between 34,000 and 40,000 members, mainly based on the Kaitseliit, dissolved by the Soviets.
 Omakaitse was in charge of clearing the German army's rear of Red Army soldiers, NKVD members, and Communist activists.
 Within a year its members killed 5,500 Estonian residents.
 Later, they performed guard duty and fought Soviet partisans flown into Estonia.
 From among Omakaitse members were recruited Estonian policemen, members of the Estonian Auxiliary Police and officers of the Estonian 20th Waffen-SS Division.